linuxus/conveyor-belt-deeplens/README.md

     * Under Project information section:
         * Project name: conveyor-belt
     * Under Project content:
-        * Click on Add model, click on radio button for deeplens-object-detection and click Add model.
+        * Click on Add model, click on radio button for conveyor-belt and click Add model.
         * Click on Add function, click on radio button for your lambda function (example: conveyor-belt-car) lambda function and click Add function.
 * Click Create.
 This returns you to the Projects screen.
 ### Deploy DeepLens Project <a id="deploydlproject"></a>